blixxurd/clicker-engine/README.md

 # Idle Clicker Engine

 > A TypeScript-first, framework-agnostic engine for building incremental/idle/clicker games.
-Deterministic, composable, and production-ready.
+Deterministic, and composable.

 **Idle Clicker Engine** provides the core building blocks for idle games: resources, generators with cost scaling, items, upgrades, tasks, persistence with offline progress, and an event system for UI reactivity—all with strict TypeScript types and zero framework lock-in.